-With all these well-thought out features, the INTEY Digital thermometer also comes with a 24-month product warranty and a user manual to learn how to record proper temperature records.
-It also has auto power-off feature when it is kept idle for 7 seconds.
+With all these well-thought-out features, the CocoBear Digital thermometer also comes with a 24-month product warranty and a user manual to learn how to record proper temperature records.
+It also has an auto power-off feature when it is kept idle for 7 seconds.

-VitalEarth Baby Thermometer is a cheap eco-friendly thermometer that comes with lifetime warranty too.
+VEDIK Safety Baby Thermometer is a cheap eco-friendly thermometer that comes with a lifetime warranty too.

 As the name suggests, it is very well suited for babies too but dogs can use it without a problem.
 It is designed to be used rectally on dogs.
 Generally, you would disinfect the thermometer thoroughly before and after each use to avoid the spread of germs, bacteria, and viruses.
 Avoid using the same thermometer for more than a single animal (they are so cheap you could just buy a bunch!)

 Each pack consists of 10 strips and each strip is adhesive on the back.
 You just need to peel off the stick-on tape and place it on the kennel or whelping box’s surface.
-The strips are marked with both celsius and fahrenheit temperature units so they will satisfy everybody.
+The strips are marked with both Celsius and Fahrenheit temperature units so they will satisfy everybody.
 Each strip measures around 13.0 x 1.8 cm.
-To make it easier to read, it shows different color at a different temperature.
+To make it easier to read, it shows a different color at a different temperature.

-The Intu-MedPet Digital thermometer is designed for pets only.
+The Mcaron No-Touch Digital Thermometer is designed for pets only.
 Its accuracy makes it one of the best items out there.
 It is, in fact, an ideal choice for pet owners who still prefer to use rectal thermometers for their dogs.
 Moreover, it is also reliable to use for ear and oral temperature measurement.
 So yes, it can record oral, rectal and in-ear temperatures.

 It provides the reading in both Celsius and Fahrenheit in just 5-6 seconds.
 It records temperature using infrared radiations both orally and rectally.
 This is the best digital thermometer for bigger dogs and other big animals.
 It is also used to measure the room temperature while your dog breeds or for newly born puppies.
 It can be used as both touch and non-touch thermometers but is preferred as a non-touch thermometer for better accuracy.

-The Intu-MedPet Digital Thermometer amazes by its accuracy of 0.1 Celsius, which is just like a normal mercury thermometer but with no mercury and headache to handle glass material.
-It is a heavy-duty plastic digital thermometer which makes it reliable, durable, convenient and affordable for buyers.
+The Mcaron Infrared Digital Thermometer amazes by its accuracy of 0.1 Celsius, which is just like a normal mercury thermometer but with no mercury and headache to handle glass material.
+It is a heavy-duty plastic digital thermometer that makes it reliable, durable, convenient and affordable for buyers.